yang-yuchen/yang-yuchen.github.io/_pages/about.md

 ***

-My primary research interest is efficient machine learning and systems.
-I am also interested in security in machine learning and open to other areas.
+My primary research interest is efficient deep learning systems.
+I aim to bridge this gap and develop hardware-aware systems algorithms and neural network compression methods for deep learning systems.